-Studies have shown that shade distribution of leading retailers and brands indicated an approximation of 30% of colors sold, are blacks, navies and other dark shades.
-A typical pretreatment process when deep shades are dyed on cotton, involves a conventional scouring method which removes the natural fats, waxes, inorganic salts and heavy metals of the greige cotton.
+Studies have shown that shade distribution of leading retailers and brands indicated an approximation of 30% of colors sold, are blacks, navies, and other dark shades.
+A typical pretreatment process when deep shades are dyed on cotton involves a conventional scouring method which removes the natural fats, waxes, inorganic salts and heavy metals of the greige cotton.

 Conventional Process Route

 What these textile mills can consider incorporating is “Enzymatic Bio-scouring” (at least for seed-free cotton fabrics such as knitted from combed cotton yarn).
-Bio-scouring, using the enzyme pectinase to remove waxes and oils from cotton fabrics, ensures good fiber wettability and can therefore promote consistent dye penetration and diffusion.
+Bio-scouring, using the enzyme pectinase to remove waxes and oils from cotton fabrics, ensures good fiber wettability and can, therefore, promote consistent dye penetration and diffusion.

 Here, we can recommend DyStar’s Sera® Zyme C-PE which also works well for knitted polyester-cotton blend fabrics.
-In all applications, bio-scouring has the added advantage of eliminating the need for the large quantities of caustic soda and acid based rinsing agents essential for traditional scouring methods.
+In all applications, bio-scouring has the added advantage of eliminating the need for the large quantities of caustic soda and acid-based rinsing agents essential for traditional scouring methods.
 Thus, significantly reduced water consumption, energy consumption as well as the chemical loading of effluent discharge and finally reduced process time (=higher productivity) can be reached.

-When using the Sera® Zyme C-PE based bio-scouring process instead of a conventional caustic soda based scouring process, the following savings and resource efficiencies can be reached during production of a 600 kg batch:
+When using the Sera® Zyme C-PE based bio-scouring process instead of a conventional caustic soda based scouring process, the following savings and resource efficiencies can be reached during the production of a 600 kg batch:

 Sustainable Process Route through Bio-scouring